galaxyproject/training-material/topics/genome-annotation/tutorials/tnseq/tutorial.md

 # Introduction
 {:.no_toc}

 In microbiology, identifying links between genotype and phenotype is key to understand bacteria growth and virulence mechanisms, and to identify targets for drugs and vaccines.
-These analysis are limated y the lack of bacterial genome annotations (eg 30% of genes for S. pneumoniae are of unknown function) and by the fact that genotypes often arose from complex composant interactions.
+These analysis are limitated by the lack of bacterial genome annotations (eg 30% of genes for S. pneumoniae are of unknown function) and by the fact that genotypes often arose from complex composant interactions.

 ## Overview of Transposon insertion Sequencing
 {:.no_toc}

 Transposon insertion sequencing is a technique used to functionally annotate bacterial genomes.
-The genome is saturated by transposon insertions, an the insertion of a transposon being disruptive for the region, the analysis of insertion frequency provides information on how the bacteria fitness change due to this disruption (see [Transposon insertion sequencing method](#method)) :
+The genome is saturated by transposon insertions, and the insertion of a transposon being disruptive for the region, the analysis of insertion frequency provides information on how the bacteria fitness change due to this disruption (see [Transposon insertion sequencing method](#method)) :
  - An insertion mutant with lower fitness decrease frequency in the population
  - An increased fitness lead to increased frequency in the population